Pure Maple Syrup in Nappanee Indiana

 What Makes Our Maple Syrup Different

-Tapped From Our Own Trees
+Tapped From Local Maple Trees

 Nothing Added